EFForg/aws_one_click_staging/README.md

 After a while, the operation will complete and it will say 'congrats' or something and output the RDS url and bucket name for the staging clone.
 Plug those values into your staging server and you should be good to go.

 ## AWS Permissions

 Because you're a professional, you want to grant only the permissions absolutely necessary to the 'staging-bot' user.
 That's commendable.
 Use the below scripts and replace `PRODUCTIONDB` with the name of your production database/ s3 bucket (hopefully you used the same name for both).
+These rules are set via the `Identity & Access Management` subconsole on amazon.

 (staging-bot-rds-can-do-anything-to-staging-db)
 ```